logseq/docs/pages/Whiteboard.md

 			- After triggering the Search window with `Cmd + k`, you can start typing a whiteboard name.
 Next, select the second entry from the top starting with `New whiteboard: `.
 This creates a new whiteboard canvas with the typed input as the title. collapsed:: true
 				- ![CleanShot 2022-09-22 at 14.03.19.gif](../assets/CleanShot_2022-09-22_at_14.03.19_1663848305202_0.gif)
-	- Once you've created a whiteboard, you get an empty canvas.
-These are some of the things you can do: collapsed:: true
+	- Once you've created a whiteboard, you get an empty [[Whiteboard/Canvas]].
+These are some of the things you can do:
 		- You can give your Whiteboard a [[Title]] by clicking in the input field in the top left corner. collapsed:: true
 			- ![CleanShot 2022-09-22 at 14.24.18.gif](../assets/CleanShot_2022-09-22_at_14.24.18_1663849476516_0.gif)